Install Infinite Scale on a Server

 ls -la /opt/compose/ocis/ocis_full/

-The listing should contain files and folders like the following:
+The list should contain files and folders such as the following:

 clamav.yml cloudimporter.yml collabora.yml config ...